xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
 At this point we are confident that we are moving in the right way.
 Furthermore, we should create another proof of concept script in order to see that we have full control when performing our stack pivot.
-All we want now is to find our landing location where we will put our **ROP** chain to bypass **DEP** protection.
+All we want now is to find our landing location where we will put our <b>ROP</b> chain to bypass <b>DEP</b> protection.
 </p>